 The services and applications that make use of eTokens at the University are ever expanding.

 Here is a list of enterprise level applications that currently make use of eToken authentication.
 If you are University staff who use one of the systems listed below it is likely you will need an eToken.

 Please Note: Various departments have integrated eToken authentication into departmental specific applications or services.
 Your business Officer will notify you of any departmental requirements for eToken use.

-eTokens are considered University assets and are managed at a departmental level.
+eTokens are distributed and managed at a departmental level.